terriblefire/arcade/README.md

 Seibu HB-41

-Taken from Gurudumps schematic (gurudumps.blogspot.com) but as there was no gerbers or shop to buy the board I spent an hour reverse engineering it (all the components have the same labels) and designed the board to be preassembled on one side by JLCPCB.
+Taken from Gurudumps schematic (gurudumps.blogspot.com) but as there was no gerbers or shop to buy the board I spent an hour producing a board layout for me (all the components have the same labels) and designed the board to be preassembled on one side by JLCPCB.